graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Explanatory Text**

 The GraphQL Composite Schemas specification considers types with the same name across source schemas as semantically equivalent and mergeable.

-Types that do not share the same kind are considered non-mergeable.
+For the schema schema composition process to be able to merge types with the same name, the types must have the same kind.
+In this example we have two types called `User` which are both object types and are mergeable.

 ```graphql example
 type User {